 Before I went I wasn’t too sure about the things to do in Helsinki that I wanted to check out during my visit.

-The city was founded sometime during the 16th century, so it’s fairly new compared to other European capitals, and it wasn’t until the 19th century that the development took place that resulted in what you see today.
+The city was founded sometime during the 16th century making it fairly new compared to other European capitals.
+It wasn’t until the 19th century that the development took place resulting in what you see today.

-It was during this time that the Russians, who had full control of the city, laid everything out in a pattern similar to what you would find in St. Petersburg.
+It was during this time that the Russians, who had full control of the city, laid everything out in a specific pattern.
+Walking around Helsinki ti looks much like it would in St. Petersburg.

 Built during the middle of the 19th-century, the Helsinki Cathedral dominates the city skyline and is one of the main tourist attractions in the city center.